Modern Foreign Language (French)

 We use a variety of techniques to encourage the children to have an active engagement in French: these include games, role-play and songs.
 We frequently use mime to accompany vocabulary, as this serves to reinforce the retention of vocabulary.
 All lessons use a multi-sensory and kinaesthetic approach to teaching, which caters for different learning styles and abilities.
 Lessons are intended to be as enjoyable and entertaining as possible, as we realise that this approach serves to develop a positive attitude to the learning of another language.
 We build children’s confidence through constant praise for any contribution they make in French.
 French lessons are taught as much as possible in the target language.

-As children move through the school, there is progression and continuity for the acquisition of vocabulary and grammar.
+As children move through the school, there is progression and continuity in the four skills of language learning which is achieved by following the Linguamarque Progression Plan.
 This is an essential element for language learners and provides the children with a consistent framework to develop their competency in French.
 Emphasis on grammar, vocabulary, knowledge about language and strategies for language acquisition ensures a solid foundation by the end of Year 6 when the children progress to secondary school.
 The teaching of phonics is essential to language learning and forms an integral part of the Language Portfolio.

 The specialist language teacher delivers an hour of French a week to all KS2 classes and Year 2 receives half an hour of French per week as well.
 Each KS2 class will have a Linguamarque Language Ambassador who will be responsible for the French weather and date display as well as facilitating the practising of the current French song.